Spa Resort Hawaiians スパリゾートハワイアンズ

 The Edo Jowa Yoichi onsen is the largest outdoor bath in Japan

-Contains four water parks and three hotels
+Contains three water parks and three hotels

 The other hot spring section is Spring Park, covering the third to fifth floors of the resort.
 After that, consider heading to relaxing outdoor Pareo spa area to soak in the sun.